constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 	* Install a pod network on the cluster so that application components (pods) can talk to each other
 	* Install a sample Golang application on the cluster

+Everything is done manually for a better understanding of the process.
+Here is Vagrantfile I used to run 2 VMs: